Cognigy/Migration-Helper/README.md

 Example: `./migrator-linux -a YOUR_API_KEY -h https://api-trial.cognigy.ai -f EXPORT.ZIP`

+>Please see "Limitations" below to see what can be auto-migrated and what can't.

 ## Options

 Use --help to see all the options on the command line.